Thomlardia/FantasyFraudLeague/README.md

 - Task management using Jira

 ## About the Project
 This project was built for the software engineering course at Stellenbosch University in South Africa.
 It was built over the duration of an entire semester.
-Collaboration was done with Intersekt, a financial security company.
+Collaboration was done with Entersekt, a financial security company.
 The project is developed on Linux, but works on Windows when using the corresponding make commands.
 I transferred this repository from the Stellenbosch GitLab to my own personal GitHub to show as a portfolio project.
 Ownership and intellectual property rights belong to Stellenbosch University.

 **Fantasy Fraud League (FFL)** is a security-based fantasy game where players act as bank managers defending against financial fraud.
 Inspired by fantasy sports leagues, players use a virtual budget to buy fraud prevention tools that protect their banks from admin-triggered attacks.